fbpx

 • Don’t underestimate the effort and time required to convert to a full contract.
 Each Letter of Intent must be signed per unique NPI.

-• If a Letter of Intent is incorrect, the MAO will have 10 days to correct and resubmit to CMS.
+• If a Letter of Intent is incorrect, the MA organization will have 10 days to correct and resubmit to CMS.

 • When resubmitting, all other Letters of Intent must be included with the corrected one.